 What are the size restrictions for catching lobsters?

 The minimum size of a legal Caribbean spiny lobster in Bermuda is three and five-eighths inches (3 5/8”) or 92 millimetres carapace length.
-While there is currently no legislated minimum size for the guinea chick lobster, the terms and conditions of the commercial guinea chick lobster licence specify that they can only land guinea chick lobsters whose carapaces are 57 millimetres (2 ¼ inches) or above.
-This was agreed following research conducted locally.
+While there is currently no legislated minimum size for the guinea chick lobster, the terms and conditions of the commercial guinea chick lobster license specify that they can only land guinea chick lobsters whose carapaces are 57 millimetres (2 ¼ inches) or above.
+This was agreed upon following research conducted locally.

 What is the biggest one ever caught?

-Not sure – but in Bermuda we regularly see Caribbean spiny lobsters around 50 centimetres total length.
+Not sure – but in Bermuda, we regularly see Caribbean spiny lobsters around 50 centimetres total length.
 Compared to other places in the region, marine life in Bermuda often reaches larger sizes because of our cooler temperatures and shorter breeding season.